-It is widely used by lots of traditional and horticulture growers as well.
+It is widely used by lots of traditional growers as soil mix and horticulturists as hydroponic growing media as well.

 But many people, even those who use it much often don't know thoroughly what it is, how it originates, how to properly use this material in the garden, and understand what the peat moss means to the environment.

 That's the purpose of the post.
 I'll get into all of these.

 Peat moss is the dark brown fibrous product of sphagnum moss and other organic materials that decompose in peat bogs over thousands of years.